rmcclosk/thesis/reading/notes.md

 * Reduced sampling density has a strong effect on the ability to distinguish tree shapes from different epidemic types.

+**[@o2010contact]**

+* Consider biases in epimediological parameter estimates caused by contact heterogeneity.
+* Can use this as the citation for how epidemics were simulated over networks.
+* Network heterogeneity tends to result in shorter transmission times near the root compared to near the tips.
+* Transmission bottlenecks increase the likelihood that the transmission tree is concordant with the virus phylogeny.

 # Other Statistics